morrownr/8821au-20210708/README.md

 Question: Is WPA3 supported?

-Answer: WPA3-SAE support is in this driver according to Realtek and it works well on some Linux distros but not all.
+Answer: WPA3-SAE is supported.
+It works well on most modern Linux distros but not all.
 Generally the reason for WPA3 not working on Linux distros is that the distro has an old version of wpa_supplicant or Network Manager.
-Your options are to upgrade to a more modern distro (most distros released after mid 2022) or compile and install new versions of the wpa_supplicant and Network Manager utilities.
+Your options are to upgrade to a more modern distro (distros released after mid 2022) or compile and install new versions of wpa_supplicant and/or Network Manager.

 -----

-Question: I bought two rtl8811au based adapters and am planning to use both in the same computer.
+Question: I bought two usb wifi adapters based on this chipset and am planning to use both in the same computer.
 How do I set that up?

 Answer: Realtek drivers do not support more than one adapter with the same chipset in the same computer.
 You can have multiple Realtek based